Traditional Versus Roth 401(k)

 Who is Really Inheriting Money?

 Dean Barber: Yeah.
-Well, but think about that.
-Okay.
-So I’ve had clients inherit money, Bud.
+But think about that.
 Most of the clients that I have who have inherited money in their 50s or 60s because the parents are in their 70s, 80s, 90s when they’re passing on.

 When you’re in your 50s or 60s, chances are you’re in your peak earning years.
-And let’s say somebody has got $1 million in an IRA, they pass away, you’re the beneficiary of that.
-Now all of a sudden, you’ve got to get all that money out in 10 years.
+Let’s say somebody has got $1 million in an IRA, they pass away, you’re the beneficiary of that.
+Suddenly, you’ve got to get all that money out in 10 years.

 Bud Kasper: Right.
 So what are you going to do?
-Well, why don’t you quit working for one year?
+Why don’t you quit working for one year?

-Dean Barber: Well, you’re going to forfeit a lot of it to the government.
+Dean Barber: You’re going to forfeit a lot of it to the government.

 Bud Kasper: Too much.
 I’ve never gone through and done an absolute calculation on different brackets versus Roth distributions to see where the line of demarcation is.
 I know it’s going to favor the Roth.
 I just would be interested to know how the calculations would work out.

-Dean Barber: Well, in your scenario, Bud, you don’t expect that your income’s going to decline even after you retire.
+Dean Barber: In your scenario, you don’t expect that your income’s going to decline even after you retire.

 It All Boils Down to Your Goals

-Everybody listening is in a different situation, and this is not a one-size-fits-all.
+Everybody listening is in a different situation.
+This is not a one-size-fits-all scenario.
 It’s not something that you read a book, and you go, “Oh, that’s how you do this.”

 There’s no instruction manual.
 There is a science to financial planning, but there’s also a big art to financial planning.
-And to get the art part of it, you need all the subject matter experts in one room.
+To get the art part of it, you need all the subject matter experts in one room.

 You have to have a CPA, CFP®, an estate planning expert, risk management expert, and investment expert working together on your behalf.